solo-io/workshops/gloo-edge/gloo-edge/README.md

 First, you create a Virtual Service.
 For bookinfo under `/` and for httpbin under `/not-secured`.

-Please, notice that the oder matters.
+Please, notice that the order matters.

 ```bash
 kubectl apply -f - <<EOF